 Endocannabinoids and Cannabinoids

 Endocannabinoids are produced naturally in the human body and have a structure similar to cannabinoids, the chemicals found in cannabis and hemp.
 Currently, researchers are exploring what happens when the ECS is supplemented with cannabis.
-One study looked at interactions between the cannabinoids CBD, THC, and bone fractures.
+One study looked at interactions between THC and bone fractures.
 In the study, two groups of rats were given either CBD or CBD and THC, then monitored.
 The CBD-only group healed faster.
 They were also less likely to suffer a future break in the same area because the repaired bone was stronger.